The highest-paid XI in world football: De Gea, De Jong, Messi, Ronaldo…

 CDM: Frenkie de Jong

 Not only is De Jong the highest-paid player at Barcelona, but he is also the highest-paid player in La Liga if his reported weekly wage of £637,000 is correct.
-No wonder he ended up staying put in the summer.
+No wonder he ended up staying put last summer.